symmy596/SurfinPy/README.md

 [![made-with-python](https://img.shields.io/badge/Made%20with-Python-1f425f.svg)](https://www.python.org/)

-SurfinPy is a python toolkit for plotting and analysis of ab initio solid state surface calculation data, built on existing python pakcages.
-It is hoped that these tools will provide publication ready plots (powered by Matplotlib)
+SurfinPy is a python toolkit for the analysis and plotting of ab initio solid state surface calculation data.
+It is hoped that these tools will provide publication ready plots (powered by Matplotlib).

 ### Installation